GBuenaflor/01azure-aks-databricks-mlflow-azureML-deployment/README.md

 ------------------------------------------------------------------------------
-#  2. Create a Azure DataBricks Cluster, install required library and upload a notebook (01Azure-Machine Learning Deployment - ACI or AKS Environment.ipynb)
+#  2. Create a Azure DataBricks Cluster, install required libraries and upload the notebook

 Using the Auzre Portal, create a new Azure Databricks Cluster